 3. Ronald Reagan pardoned his past life of crime

-In 1972, Governor Ronald Reagon pardoned all of the past crimes that Haggard had to his name.
+In 1972, Governor Ronald Reagon pardoned all of the past crimes that the country singer had to his name.
 The star was so touched he even mentioned it when he performed for President Reagan 10 years later.
 At the concert, he said, "I hope the president will be as pleased with my performance today as I was with his pardon 10 years ago."

 4. He was great at impressions

-Haggard was so skilled at impersonating other country artists he was frequently asked to do so as evidenced by this clip from the Glen Campbell Show.
-Not only does he perfectly capture the sounds of Marty Robbins, Hank Snow, Buck Owens, and Johnny Cash, but also shows their facial expressions and their mannerisms when performing.
+Haggard was so skilled at impersonating other country artists he was frequently asked to do so, as evidenced by this clip from The Glen Campbell Show.
+Not only does he perfectly capture the sounds of Marty Robbins, Hank Snow, Buck Owens, and Johnny Cash, but it also shows their facial expressions and their mannerisms when performing.

 Read More: 12 Rare Gems from Merle Haggard